 5. Learn something new

-Learning a skill can totally change your life forever.
+Learning a skill can totally change your life.

-For example, if you learn how to cook, you can cook yourself lunches and dinners.
-This keystone habit will change your life and impact what the outcomes that you receive.
+For example, if you learn how to cook, you can cook lunches and dinners.
+This keystone habit will change your life and impact how you live.

 When you discover a new way or method to do things, you greatly increase your chances of hitting your goals.